sty2000/-Campaign-Performance-Dashboard/README.md

 1. **Viewing Campaigns:**
    - Use the dropdown to select a campaign and view its details.
+   - Use the return button to go back to main menu.

 2. **Toggling Dark Mode:**
    - Use the toggle button to switch between light and dark modes.